unoplat/unoplat-code-confluence/README.md

 1. Language-Agnostic Parsing: Unoplat uses a language-agnostic parser, similar to generic compilers, to analyze and interpret any programming language or framework.
 This step involves no AI, focusing solely on deterministic parsing methods.
 2. Generating Semi-Structured JSON: From the parsing step, Unoplat generates semi-structured JSON data.
 This JSON captures essential constructs and elements of the programming languages being analyzed, providing a clear, structured view of the codebase without reliance on AI for code understanding.
-3. Enhancing Metadata: The semi-structured JSON is then used to enhance the metadata around the codebase.
-This enhanced metadata includes detailed information about code functions, variables, classes, and other relevant details that are crucial for understanding and navigating the codebase efficiently.
+3. Enhancing Metadata: The semi-structured JSON is then used to enhance the metadata in a single attribute with help of oss instruct model.
 4. Integration with Open Source LLMs: Leveraging open-source large language models (LLMs), Unoplat combines the enriched metadata with multi-agentic  workflows.
 This integration aims to produce a more sophisticated and useful "Code Atlas," which developers can use to navigate and understand large and complex codebases more effectively.
 5. Output: The output is a highly detailed, easily navigable representation of the codebase, allowing developers to understand and modify code with much higher accuracy and speed than traditional AI-based tools.

 #### Benefits: